david-igbinedion/aws-kubernetes-terraform/README.md

 ### How to use

+Edit variables.tf to set your Region, VPC name and EKS cluster name
+Edit versions.tf to set the name of your S3 bucket to store your terraform state file

+#### To apply using CI/CD pipeline.
 Add the following secrets to the repository settings:
   AWS_ACCESS_KEY_ID  = <your AWS IAM access key ID>
   AWS_SECRET_ACCESS_KEY = <your AWS IAM secret access key ID>
-Edit variables.tf to set your Region, VPC name and EKS cluster name
-Merge to your master branch (pipeline is triggered upon push to master branch, you can edit this in the pipeline file)
+Merge to your master branch (pipeline is triggered upon push to master branch, you can edit this in the pipeline definition file)

+#### To apply manually.
+Clone the repo to your local computer.
+At the project root, run the following:
+  terraform init
+  terrraform plan
+  terraform apply